nlip-project/nlip_server_go/README.md

 Endpoints

 1. `/auth/`
-   - **GET /auth/**: Provides login links for Google and Custom OpenID Connect.
+   - **GET /auth/**: Provides login links for Google and Custom OpenID Connect (Client should directly use this)
-   - **GET /auth/:provider/**: Initiates login for the specified provider
+   - **GET /auth/:provider/**: Initiates login for the specified provider (Client indirectly uses this)
-   - **GET /auth/:provider/callback/**: Handles the provider's callback and returns user data.
+   - **GET /auth/:provider/callback/**: Handles the provider's callback and returns user data (Client indirectly uses this)

 2. `/nlip/`
    - Handles messages in various formats.